fbpx

 I know it can sometimes look like, on Instagram, as if everyone else is constantly smashing the toughest of workouts, but you need balance.
 You need to train at a level that is appropriate for you, and manage the intensity levels of your training.
 Too hard, too often, eventually results in fatigue and injury.

-As a follow on from this point, it’s worth also appreciating that you don’t have a separate (metaphorical) bucket of energy for your work, one for your relationships, one for day-to-day life, and one for your training.
+As a natural follow on from this point, it’s worth also appreciating that you don’t have a separate (metaphorical) bucket of energy for your work, one for your relationships, one for day-to-day life, and one for your training.
 Instead, you have one bucket.
 That’s it.
-If you’re stressed at work, for example, it can drain you and you need to adjust other areas of your life (including your training) to compensate.
+If you’re stressed at work, for example, it can drain you and you may need to adjust other areas of your life (including your training) to compensate.
 Of course, eating right, and avoiding the mistakes listed in the rest of this article can help to stop your bucket from overflowing, but it can only do so much.

 Avoiding these common pitfalls is vital for HYROX athletes to feel and perform at their best.
 If you would like some more personalised support with your nutrition, check out our personalised performance nutrition calls here.